 Japanese women are slightly more confident when it comes to relationships

 On the flip side, I’ve personally experienced highly confident Japanese women back in my dating years.
-One woman, who I had only been chatting with online for about a month, told me that she wanted to come to the US and visit me.
+Confidence is one of the signs that a Japanese woman likes you.
+For example, one woman, who I had only been chatting with online for about a month, told me that she wanted to come to the US and visit me.

 She even asked if she could stay at my place to save money.
 I thought she was joking, but she emailed me her itinerary the follow day.